 As you reflect on the past year, do you feel you made sound decisions?
-What would you have done differently, and how will your choices for the last year affect your goals for the New Year?
+What would you have done differently, and how will your choices for the last year affect your resolutions for the New Year?

 Intention.
 Motivation.
 Positivity.
 These are all important factors when considering New Year’s Resolutions.
 Easy to talk about and fun to make, but unless you have adequate willpower and determination, you might have a hard time going beyond the first weeks of January with your well-laid plans.
 When it comes to New Year’s Resolutions, here are some of the ‘usual suspects’: